Start with whoever bills you

-To cancel subscriptions billed through Apple, open Settings on your iPhone, tap your name, then tap Subscriptions.
-Choose the subscription you want to manage and use the cancel option if it is available.
-Apple explains that subscriptions continue until you choose to end them, and that canceling stops future renewals after the current billing period.
+To cancel subscriptions on iPhone, first figure out who bills the subscription.
+If it is billed through Apple, open Settings, tap your name, then tap Subscriptions.
+Choose the subscription you want to manage and use the cancel option if it appears.

-That is the first place to check for App Store subscriptions, Apple Music, Apple TV, app trials, and other plans purchased through your Apple Account.
+That is the right place for App Store subscriptions, Apple Music, many free trials, and other plans tied to your Apple Account.
+It is also where Apple says you can review active and expired subscriptions.

 If the subscription is not listed